Workiva/over_react/README.md

 }
 ```

-* OverReact Dom components return a new `DomProps` builder, which can be used
+* OverReact DOM components return a new `DomProps` builder, which can be used
 to render them via our [fluent interface](#fluent-style-component-consumption)
 as shown in the examples above.
 * `DomProps` has statically-typed getters and setters for all "ubiquitous" HTML attribute props.
   * The `domProps()` function is also available to create a new typed Map or a typed view into an
   existing Map.
-Useful for manipulating DOM props and adding DOM props to components that don't
+Useful for manipulating DOM props and adding DOM props to components that don’t
   forward them directly.

 &nbsp;